sus-amogus/Group_P_School_UWAFTHackathon_2024/README.md

 (example: Group_A_WATERLOO_UWAFTHackathon)

 ###4.
 Ensure that your folder is PRIVATE during work time
+1. Go to settings
+2. Go to Collaborators
+3. Under the "Who has access" section - click "Manage"
+4. Scroll down to the "Danger Zone"
+5. Click "CHange Repository visibility"
+6. Select Private
+7. Follow prompts to confirm

 ###5.
 Create a Mathworks Account
 1. Create an account on mathworks.com (https://www.mathworks.com/)